emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

-    time, we were rather proud of it and curious about it, and our normal output was on a line printer, so it printed a full page every time it was called giving how many words were marked and how many were collected and the size of list space, etc. During a previous rehearsal, the garbage collector hadn’t been called, but we had not refreshed the LISP core image, so we ran out of free storage during the demonstration.
+    time, we were rather proud of it and curious about it, and our normal output was on a line printer, so it printed a full page every time it was called giving how many words were marked and how many were collected and the size of list space, etc. [...]

     Nothing had ever been said about the garbage collector, and I could only imagine the reaction of the audience.
 We were already